Archaeornithomimus

-Archaeornithomimus (meaning "ancient bird mimic") is a genus of ornithomimosaurian theropod dinosaur that lived in Asia during the Late Cretaceous period, around 96 million years ago in the Iren Dabasu Formation.
+Archaeornithomimus (meaning "ancient bird mimic") is a genus of ornithomimosaurian theropod dinosaur that lived during the Late Cretaceous period (around 96 million years ago) in the Iren Dabasu Formation of Inner Mongolia, China.

 Discovery and naming

 In 1923, during the American Museum of Natural History expedition by Roy Chapman Andrews to Inner Mongolia, Peter Kaisen discovered numerous theropod remains in three quarries.
 They consist of the largely disarticulated remains of several individuals and material of the skull and the lower jaws is lacking.
 These were named and shortly described by Charles Whitney Gilmore in 1933 as a new species of Ornithomimus: Ornithomimus asiaticus.
 The specific name refers to the Asian provenance.
 The species was placed in the new genus Archaeornithomimus by Dale Russell in 1972, making Archaeornithomimus asiaticus the type species of the genus.
 The generic name combines that of Ornithomimus with a Greek ἀρχαῖος (archaios), "ancient", because Russell believed that the layers in which Archaeornithomimus was found dated to the Cenomanian-Turonian ages, about 95 million years ago, making it one of the oldest ornithomimids known at the time.
-Gilmore had not assigned a holotype specimen; in 1990 David Smith and Peter Galton in the first comprehensive description of the fossils, choose specimen AMNH 6565, a foot, as the lectotype.
+Gilmore had not assigned a holotype specimen; in 1990, David Smith and Peter Galton in the first comprehensive description of the fossils, choose specimen AMNH 6565, a foot, as the lectotype.
 The fossils were found in the Iren Dabasu Formation, which has been dated to the Cenomanian age, around 95.8 ± 6.2 million years ago.

+Formerly assigned species

 Foot bones found in the Early Cretaceous Arundel Formation of Maryland were referred by Othniel Charles Marsh to Allosaurus medius in 1888.
-In 1911 Richard Swann Lull named these as a new species of Dryptosaurus: Dryptosaurus grandis.
-In 1920 Gilmore renamed them to a new species of Ornithomimus.
+In 1911, Richard Swann Lull named these as a new species of Dryptosaurus: Dryptosaurus grandis.
+In 1920, Gilmore renamed them to a new species of Ornithomimus.
 However, because Ornithomimus grandis already existed, he renamed the species Ornithomimus affinis.
-In 1972 Dale Russell renamed them as a second species of Archaeornithomimus: Archaeornithomimus affinis.
-However, in 1990 Smith and Galton concluded that the remains were not ornithomimosaurian and came from some other small theropod.
+In 1972, Dale Russell renamed them as a second species of Archaeornithomimus (A. affinis), but other authors considered this taxon a nomen dubium in both editions of The Dinosauria.
+In 1990, Smith and Galton concluded that the remains were not ornithomimosaurian and came from some other small theropod, while the describers of other ornithomimosaurs (Kinnareemimus, Arkansaurus and Paraxenisaurus) suggested that "O." affinis does belong to an indeterminate ornithomimosaur.

-In 1995 a supposed third species of Archaeornithomimus was named by Lev A. Nesov: Archaeornithomimus bissektensis, based on the holotype N 479/12457, a femur and metatarsals of a juvenile, found in the Bissekty Formation of Uzbekistan, dating to the Turonian-Coniacian.
-Nevertheless, the affinity of A. bissektensis is generally doubted or not mentioned.
+In 1995, Nesov named a new species of ornithomimosaur from the Bissekty Formation (Turonian) of Uzbekistan as Archaeornithomimus bissektensis, based on the holotype N 479/12457, a femur of a juvenile, along with other referred specimens including the metatarsals.
+However, the affinity of A. bissektensis was generally doubted or not mentioned by subsequent studies.
+In 2025, Averianov and Sues assigned this taxon to the new genus Dzharacursor.